wsadza/metal/README.md

 ##
 > [!NOTE]
-> Below, I have posted the complete configuration that will enable you to use the GPU and run Steam.
+> Below is a complete one-line configuration that will enable GPU usage and allow you to run Steam.

 > [!CAUTION]
 > - The snippet below requires the Nvidia Container Toolkit!